Judopay/DotNetSDK/Readme.md

        src="https://img.shields.io/coverity/scan/6752.svg"/>
 </a>

-The JudoPay SDK is a client for our JudoPay API, which provides card payment processing for mobile apps and websites.
+The JudoPay SDK is a client for our Judopay API, which provides card payment processing for mobile apps and websites.

 ##### **\*\*\*Due to industry-wide security updates, versions below 1.1.113 of this SDK will no longer be supported after 1st Oct 2016.
 For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/).*****

 ## Requirements

 ## Getting started
-The JudoPay SDK is distributed as a [NuGet package](https://www.nuget.org/packages/JudoPay.Net/) using the package name of JudoPay.Net.
+The Judopay SDK is distributed as a [NuGet package](https://www.nuget.org/packages/JudoPay.Net/) using the package name of JudoPay.Net.

 ####1.
 Integration